Back to all posts

 Skills tracking in resource management brings numerous benefits that prioritize the well-being and growth of individuals within the organization.
 Learn what it's all about.

 Unlocking the power of skill tracking is one of the keys to effective resource management.
-According to the Resource Management Institute, a key success factor in successful resource management is a well-designed and maintained skills database.
+According to the Resource Management Institute, a vital factor for successful resource management is a well-designed and maintained skills database.

-Surprisingly enough, this practice often gets overlooked and underutilized in many organizations.
+But surprisingly enough, this practice often gets overlooked and underutilized in many organizations.
 In the same survey, the RMI talked to consulting agencies and found that most of them still feel their skills tracking and management capabilities need improvement.
-For 60% of them, for example, the capabilities of the skills database used in their organization is a pain point.

 If you want to improve skills tracking, this article is for you.
-We're going over the very definition of skills tracking, identifying the benefits that come with it, the best practices you need to follow, and looking into the things reliable skills tracking software can provide.
+We're going over the definition of skills tracking, identifying the benefits that come with it, highlighting the best practices you need to follow, and tapping into tips and tricks from professionals with experience in creating and advising on skills management systems.

 What is skills tracking?

-The purpose of skills tracking is to provide individuals, organizations, or educational institutions with a comprehensive understanding of the skills and abilities of individuals or a group of people.
+The purpose of skills tracking is to provide organizations with a comprehensive understanding of the skills and abilities of their workforce.
 It helps to identify strengths and areas for improvement, track progress, and make informed decisions regarding training, career development, performance evaluations, and resource allocation.

 With the help of skills tracking you can ensure continuous skills management, spot skill gaps by doing skills gap analysis, see where your people need additional training, and hire staff that are missing from the puzzle altogether.